 It takes a village.
 With today’s vast cybercriminal network churning out sophisticated attacks by the minute, it’s virtually impossible for any single security solution to combat today’s threats alone.
 For years, organizations have resorted to layering security technologies and deploying best-of-breed point solutions at various control points, trying to achieve better protection.
 However, the lack of information sharing among multivendor products hampers any hopes of disrupting the cyberattack chain as it progresses through your network.

 At FOCUS 14 we demonstrated the initial steps of how we would actualize this approach.
-Our first solution running on the McAfee Data Exchange Layer, McAfee Threat Intelligence Exchange, became widely available and with it, Intel Security solutions, such as McAfee Advanced Threat Defense connected with it.
+Our first solution running on the McAfee Data Exchange Layer, McAfee Threat Intelligence Exchange, became widely available and with it, McAfee solutions, such as McAfee Advanced Threat Defense connected with it.

 Extending beyond our own portfolio, solutions from the including Autonomic, TITUS, Avecto, Boldon James, TrapX, Guidance, ForeScout, CloudHASH, VoIPShield and CyberArk are now running on McAfee Data Exchange Layer.
 These solutions not only share data with our solutions such, as McAfee Threat Intelligence Exchange and McAfee Enterprise Security Manager, but also with one another.
 For example, CloudHASH interacts with ForeScout CounterACT when CloudHASH detects a threat or infection, a message is sent across McAfee Data Exchange Layer to ForeScout CounterACT to quarantine and disconnect that computer from the network, while the incident is investigated.